-Long-term maintenance, energy-loss, and repair expenses can add up quickly, so make sure you include them in your calculations when comparing prices.
+Long-term-maintenance, energy-loss, and repair expenses can add up quickly.
+Make sure you include them in your calculations when comparing prices.

 Hire remodelers who have more than three years of experience, membership in the National Association of the Remodeling Industry (NARI), a good record with the Better Business Bureau, and positive customer references.
 Most important, select a remodeler you trust.

-When evaluating remodelers, visit their current job sites.
+When evaluating remodelers, make sure you visit their current job sites.
 The best remodelers maintain clean and organized work sites, take precautionary measures to ensure safety, and know how to keep a low profile in a neighborhood.

 The most important thing you can do during a remodeling project, other than write checks, is treat your remodeler well.
 "The perfect clients are easy to get along with, honest, and have an appreciation for what we do," says Anthony Wilder, founder of Anthony Wilder Design/Build in Bethesda, Maryland.